It’s Time to Reignite Your Creative Spark

-The result is that if I were to ask you directly, “Do you think of yourself as a creative person? ” there is a high probability that your answer would be no. And . . . my response would be – why not?
+The result is that if I were to ask you directly, “Do you think of yourself as a creative person? ” there is a high probability that your answer would be no, not really.
+And . . . my response would be — why not?

-Probably because you have been enculturated to think of creativity in terms of artists, musicians, painters, inventors, ground-breaking idea people – who make names for themselves through an exceptional form of creative expression.
-Or, use their creative talents to bring pleasure to themselves and others who view their work.
+You may think creativity is reserved for ground-breaking idea people — those who make names for themselves through an exceptional form of creative expression; or, those who use their creative talents to bring pleasure to themselves and others through their artistic endeavors.

 Which raises the question, “Are some people naturally creative — and others not?”
 Maybe . . . but let’s dig a little deeper.

 Types of Creativity

 In a recent issue of Forbes, they introduce Lucy L. Gilson and Nora Madjar from the University of Connecticut who are pushing back on the monolithic concept of creativity.
 They argue that there are actually two main types of creativity: radical and incremental.

 “Radical creativity is the far-out, groundbreaking stuff that has become the popular face of creativity.
 Incremental creativity is the often-overlooked and far more accessible form.
-It’s about building on existing concepts — refining, expanding and improving them.
+It’s about building on existing concepts — refining, expanding and improving them.”